asavagar/uk-covid19-firm-creation/content/authors/Jonathan Hobbs/_index.md

 ﻿---
 # Display name
-title: Mason Veilleux
+title: Jonathan Hobbs

 # Username (this should match the folder name)
 #authors:
-#- Mason Veilleux
+#- Jonathan Hobbs

 # Is this the primary user of the site?
 superuser: false
-weight: 5
+weight: 6

 # Role/position
 role: Research Assistant